elliottpayne/permissionless-prosperity-playbook/drafts/p3_drafts/permissionless-prosperity-playbook-0.3.md

 With that in mind, our intention is to:

 - Arm you with enough knowledge to be dangerous.
 And to break things.
-- Give you enough insight into others processes for you to internalize them, change them, and create your own way of doing things.
+- Give you enough insight into others’ processes for you to internalize them, change them, and create your own way of doing things.
-- Encourage you to communicate back to us what worked and what didn’t.
-So that we can create a more compelling playbook for everyone that is just as motivated as we are.
+- Encourage you to communicate back to us what worked and what didn’t so that we can create a more compelling playbook for everyone that is just as motivated as we are.

 ### Jump around as needed.
 Choose your own adventure.
 This isn’t a book you read cover to cover.
 Some of this will seem obvious to you.
 If it is?
 Skip it.
 Sometimes you’ll need to start later in the book and work your way backwards.